CLI Reference

 FlagDescriptionValuesDefault

---socketSocket path override (default: auto-generated in sandbox temp dir)string
+--socketSocket path override (default: auto-generated in sandbox temp dir)

---timeoutMax session lifetime in seconds (default: no limit)integer
+--timeoutMax session lifetime in seconds (default: no limit)

 bmux playbook dry-run